 Antimicrobial Susceptibility Testing

 The organisms were obtained from the culture plates and sub-cultured on fresh Muller Hinton agar plate.
-The organisms were picked by the use of a sterilized wire loop and were inoculated on the agar plate by spread plate method.
+The organisms were picked by the use of a sterilized wire loop and were inoculated on the agar plate by the spread plate method.
 The sensitivity disk was placed on the inoculated sample and was incubated for 24hours at 37oC.
-After 24 hours of incubation, the clear zones of inhibition were measured in millimeter (mm) to determine the sensitivity of organisms to the antibiotics.
+After 24 hours of incubation, the clear zones of inhibition were measured in millimeters (mm) to determine the sensitivity of bacterial strains to the antibiotics.

 Statistical Analysis

 Data was collected using Microsoft Excel and transferred into Statistical Package for Social Science (SPSS) for statistical analysis.
-Critical consideration was given to statistical analysis SPSS version 21 to analyze the data for mean, standard deviation, percentage, prevalence and Chi square.
-Test of significance was performed at 0.05 alpha levels.
-Results were presented in tables and charts respectively.
+Critical consideration was given to statistical analysis, SPSS version 21, to analyze the data for mean, standard deviation, percentage, prevalence, and Chi-square.
+Test of significance was performed at alpha level of 0.05 .
+Results were presented in tables and charts, respectively.

 RESULTS